oriolnunez/rubot_mecanum_ws/Documentation/1_rubot_model&control1.md

 ```
 ![Getting Starter](./Images/1_nexus_mecanum2.png)

-> Gazebo colors are defined at the end of URDF file:
+> Gazebo colors are defined at the end of URDF file (be sure the <visual> properties have no name!):
 ```xml
   <gazebo reference="upper_left_wheel">
     <material>Gazebo/Grey</material>